 You’ll Have More Job Opportunities

-Besides the obvious computer science jobs someone with coding skills can land, this particular skill can also open you up to jobs you might haven’t even heard about but are somehow related to coding.
+Besides the obvious computer science jobs you can land, such as software engineering or cyber security, this particular skill can also open you up to jobs you might haven’t even heard about but are somehow related to coding.

 Many new startups can’t afford to hire someone to take care of their coding and web design needs, but they may be looking for someone that among other abilities also has coding abilities.
 That’s where your coding skills could prove useful.
 With programming skills listed on your CV, you might be eligible to apply for jobs in content marketing, digital PR, or anything related to them.